BabDev/Pagerfanta/docs/route-generator.md

 ## Generator Interface

-<div class="docs-note docs-note--new-feature">This feature was introduced in Pagerfanta 2.4.</div>

 It is recommended that route generators are classes which implement `Pagerfanta\RouteGenerator\RouteGeneratorInterface`.

 ## Generator Factory

-<div class="docs-note docs-note--new-feature">This feature was introduced in Pagerfanta 2.4.</div>

 Often, it is necessary to configure a route generator based on runtime information (such as data from the current request).
 The `Pagerfanta\RouteGenerator\RouteGeneratorFactoryInterface` defines a class which can assist in building your route generators.